This post talks about topics related to Beverly's arc in the book and movie including abuse, sexual violence, and puberty. Read at your own risk.

 As a preteen, Beverly earns the reputation of being ‘a dirty slut’.
 The timeless way culture believes its wrong for girls to hang out with boys unless she's given them sexual favors is relevant for both the story set in the 1950s, and even our world today.
 The judgement of her sexuality, similar to real society oversexualizing teens every day either in the media or behind closed doors, is a realistic projection placed on her by adult characters and the author himself.
 However, through Beverly's bond between the boys, there's no indication that Beverly is sexualized by the boys or of her own choice; and if it is, it's treated awkwardly or as some form of abuse.

-Outside of The Losers Club, the boys who show her kindness and vice versa, Beverly’s sense of what a true family is supposed to be is obscured.
+Outside of The Losers Club, Beverly’s sense of what a true family is becomes obscured.
 Her mother – who is absent from the 2017 movie – works hard to provide for her family like Bev’s father does, but she suspects and expects Bev to do everything she can to prevent her father's anger from being unleashed.
 In a sense, Bev's mom can't protect her when she's gone, or even when she's at home, but she tries nonetheless through subtle warnings.
 Bev’s father isn’t the pedophile he’s made out to be Muschietti's version, but he’s creepily overprotective about his “little girl”.
 While the book doesn’t divulge explicit scenes where Beverly is physically abused by her father, she does grow up to marry an abuser.
 King’s choice for Beverly as an adult is realistic in the sense that those who grow up in abusive families often carry the shame placed upon them to believe that they are destined to be in unhealthy relationships forever.
 However, the chapters dissecting her marriage are severely violent as Beverly isn’t just psychologically and emotionally manipulated by her husband, but also beaten and forced through sexual violence as well.

 Despite the abuse she endures, she does manage to escape of her own accord.
 When Mike calls The Losers Club home to Derry to face off against Pennywise twenty-seven years after they defeated him as kids, Beverly claws her way out of her marriage.
 To her old friends, she puts on a facade of her life as picture perfect, but there is vulnerability and fear bubbling underneath the surface.
 As harshly descriptive as it is to read Beverly’s husband almost being turned on by the way he abuses her, she escapes him by using as much violence as he inflicts, and there's a sense of victory in that she does manage to leave him behind.
 Much to the readers' chagrin, Tom ends up following Beverly to Derry, and captures Bill's wife for Pennywise to torture, but he ends up dying on the spot when meeting The Spider.
 In one way or another, Beverly is free by the end of the book.

 But Beverly, as a character of her own agency, viewed as anything outside of a male perspective is hard to come by or reason with.
 If her father or husband isn't apart of her specific chapters, she’s caught in a love triangle between the quiet stuttering leader Bill and the overweight-new-kid-turned-hottie Ben.
 When she’s not an object of affection, she’s an object of abuse.
-Ultimately, the streak of Beverly being the ‘dirty girl’ as a teen is culminated in a weird orgy between her and the Losers Club after Pennywise had been defeated the first time.
-Of all of the wild twists and turns that IT goes through – and there’s a clown that makes kids fears come to life so he can devour them, a floating turtle and a spider representing the start of the universe, animals being tortured, and kids getting high to learn about Pennywise’s origins – the orgy between Beverly and the Losers Club ranks pretty high on the list of traumatizing moments to survive reading.
-Since King only suggests slight flirtation between the three B’s for most of the book, there’s no indication that Beverly is sleeping with them or has slept with her friends until this mind-boggling scene arrives.
+The streak of Beverly being the ‘dirty girl’ is culminated in a weird orgy between her and the Losers Club after Pennywise had been defeated the first time.
+Of all of the wild twists that IT goes through – and there’s a clown that makes kids fears come to life so he can devour them, a floating turtle and a spider representing the start of the universe, animals being tortured, and kids getting high to learn about Pennywise’s origins – the orgy between Beverly and the Losers Club ranks highest on the list of traumatizing moments to survive reading.
+Since King only suggests flirtation between the three B’s, there’s no indication that Beverly is sleeping with them until this mind-boggling scene arrives.
 It more or less comes across as a random insertion more than anything needed to deal with Pennywise or to find a way to cement the Loser Club's bond even further.

 The only other female characters include Beverly’s friend Kay and Bill’s wife Audra.
 Beverly escapes to Kay’s house after leaving her husband, and when he comes to find Bev, he almost beats her to death.
 Audra, despite his wishes to stay away from Derry, follows Bill from London to the United States to make sure he is safe.
 After being kidnapped by Tom and forced into Pennywise's lair, she's forced in a catatonic state.
 She eventually wakes up, and the reunion between her and Bill is moving chapter between husband and wife having survived a shared trauma together.
 But the three women hardly interact with each other, and the latter two hardly stand out on their own.